AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

 ## Profile settings {#profilesettings}

-1. Click the drop-down arrow at the upper-right corner, adjacent to your photo/account and choose **Profile Settings**.
+1. Click the drop-down arrow at the upper-right corner, adjacent to your photo/account and choose **[!UICONTROL Profile Settings]**.
-1. From the pop-up dialog, you can add/change a photo by hovering the mouse and by clicking **Edit** in the profile photo area.
+1. From the pop-up dialog, you can add/change a photo by hovering the mouse and by clicking **[!UICONTROL Edit]** in the profile photo area.
 1. Add/modify **About** content by clicking **Edit** adjacent to it.
-1. Click **Save.**
+1. Click **[!UICONTROL Save]**.

 ## Content Folder {#content-folder}